torontomyanmarchristian/torontomyanmarchristian.github.io/_pages/about.md

 permalink: /about/
 ---

-## Who we are
+## History

-TMCC members are originally form Myanmar (Burma).
-We welcome every believers who speak Burmese form all denominations to worship and fellowship with us.
-Yong Nak Korean Presbyterian Church allows us to use one of their rooms every Sunday.
-Our mission is to let Burmese people in Toronto know the salvation through our Lord Jesus Christ.
+We started fellowship and worship service since 2006 with believers who came from Myanmar and resettled in Toronto.
+There were five families at the beginning.
+We started as a home church.

 ## Worship